FilipHuser/FilipHuser/README.md

 - 👋 Hi, I’m @FilipHuser, an student of VŠB - Technical University of Ostrava
-- 👀 I’m interested in C/C++, programing in general
+- 👀 I’m interested in C/C++ & C#, programing in general
 - 🏣 Currently working at Magna lighting Czech as software developer

 <!---